Atlas975/Notes/MediaCoding/Canny_edge_detection.md

 ![[Pasted image 20240321020301.png|450|450]]

-- Strong edges are found by comparing gradient magnitudes with that of neighbouring pixels that point in the same (rounded) gradient direction
+- Edges have their gradient magnitudes compared with that of neighbouring pixels that point in the same (rounded) gradient direction
+- If the magnitude of a pixel is less than the magnitudes at one or both neighbours along the gradient direction, the pixels magnitude is set to 0
 ## Double thresholding
 - Gradient magnitude are classified in three categories strong, weak, and non-edge pixels:
 	- Pixels with magnitudes ==less than the low threshold== are discarded, i.e value set to 0